eBay taps computer vision to transform online shopping

 “First, we did our training separately,” he explained.
 “We trained the models on the public cloud, where we could access [graphic processing units].
 Then we did the inference and deployment locally.
 We also set up a series of what were essentially stateless systems, holding the entire index in memory.”

 eBay was also one of the early users of product quantization.
-That reduced the dimensionality and the size of the problem during search.
+That reduced the dimensionality and size of the problem during search.

 Organizational challenges remain eBay’s biggest undertaking.
-Launching a product that requires many different teams with “tremendous” upstream and downstream dependencies presents a lot of issues, Mekel-Bobrov said.
+Launching a product that requires many different teams with “tremendous” upstream and downstream dependencies presents myriad issues, Mekel-Bobrov said.
 “A lot of the workflows needed reworking to allow for integration of computer vision capabilities.”

-Additionally, e-commerce category taxonomy changes based on the market and inventory.
+Additionally, ecommerce category taxonomy changes based on the market and inventory.
 “As the taxonomy innovation progresses, we have to keep up with it on the image search site and continuously adapt and evolve not just our models but our entire approach sometimes,” Mekel-Bobrov said.

 The essential elements of AI strategy